I. Introduction:

 1.Flexible Foreign Policy:

-The External Affairs Minister Pranab Mukherjee said that the biggest challenge to India's foreign policy lay in changing its own mindset.
+Changing the Mindset is the Biggest Challenge to India's Foreign Policy: The External Affairs Minister Pranab Mukherjee said that the biggest challenge to India's foreign policy lay in changing its own mindset.
 He stressed that the India strategic community must come to terms with India’s increasing weight in the international system.
 Currently India is not a bystander to the actions of other powers, according to Mr. Mukherjee.

 Flexible Tactics Needed to Adapt to Changing World Order: